araver82/MafiaBot/README.md

 ### In-Game commands - *Activated Channel Only*
 * `--confirm` - Confirm your role and your participation in the game

-In progress (currently broken)
+* `--vote/lynch` - Vote to lynch a player
+* `--nl/nolynch/abstain` - Vote for no lynch today
+* `--unvote/unlynch/un` - Remove your vote to lynch a player
+* `--extend` - Vote to extend the day time limit by 5 minutes

-* `--player/players/playerlist` - Show current list of players of game in channel - Activated Channel Only
+* `--player/players/playerlist` - Show current list of players of game in channel
-* `--myrole` - Sends you a PM of your role info again - Activated Channel Only
+* `--myrole` - Sends you a PM of your role info again
-* `--day/info` - Show current day information - Activated Channel Only
+* `--day/info` - Show current day information
-* `--votes/votals` - Show current list of votes for the game in channel - Activated Channel Only
+* `--votes/votals` - Show current list of votes for the game in channel
+* `--votelog` - Show a detailed log of every vote made for the game in channel
-* `--votehistory/votalhistory` - Show list of votals at the end of each previous day for the game in channel - Activated Channel Only
+* `--votehistory/votalhistory` - Show list of votals at the end of each previous day for the game in channel
-* `--votelog` - Show a detailed log of every vote made for the game in channel - Activated Channel Only

-* `--endgame` - Current host, admin, or majority of players can end the game in this channel - Activated Channel Only
+* `--endgame` - Current host, admin, or majority of players can end the game in this channel

-* `--vote/lynch` - Vote to lynch a player - Activated Channel Only
-* `--nl/nolynch` - Vote for no lynch today - Activated Channel Only
-* `--unvote/unlynch/un` - Remove your vote to lynch a player - Activated Channel Only
-* `--extend` - Vote to extend the day time limit by 5 minutes - Activated Channel Only